ArpanDhot/Parking-security-system-for-detecting-abnormal-behaviour/README.md

 ## Project Description

-This project has accomplished the development and implementation of an intelligent parking management system that focuses on enhancing vehicle security and safety using deep learning algorithms.
-The project process entailed the collection and preprocessing of a diverse video dataset representing normal activities, abnormal behaviours, and theft characteristics from various parking lots.
+This project has accomplished developing and implementing an intelligent parking management system that focuses on enhancing vehicle security and safety using deep learning algorithms.
+The project process entailed collecting and preprocessing a diverse video dataset representing normal activities, abnormal behaviours, and theft characteristics from various parking lots.
 The data was appropriately annotated, creating an adequate training set for deep learning models.

-Our approach initially explored several machine learning methods such as a human skeleton-based approach, LSTM+RCNN, and OpenCV object detection.
+Our approach initially explored several machine learning methods, such as a human skeleton-based approach, LSTM+RCNN, and OpenCV object detection.
 Nevertheless, the former two methods didn't prove effective at detecting anomalies within individual automobile frames.
-As a result, our focus shifted towards leveraging machine learning methods to detect anomalies precisely and efficiently, which involved the use of bounding boxes and OpenCV for object detection.
+As a result, our focus shifted towards leveraging machine learning methods to detect anomalies precisely and efficiently, which involved using bounding boxes and OpenCV for object detection.

 The deep-learning model we chose utilises YOLOv5 for object detection.
 It's integrated into a comprehensive theft detection system that proved highly effective at detecting anomalies and notifying the driver through real-time alerts via a mobile application.
-While SQL was initially planned for the client dashboard database, we ultimately adopted Firebase, a cloud-based database, for more efficient and effective data storage.
+While SQL was initially planned for the client dashboard database, we adopted Firebase, a cloud-based database, for more efficient and effective data storage.

 Our parking management system boasts seamless integration with existing security systems, scalability, and real-world application success.
 It also addresses privacy and data security concerns.
 We developed a user-friendly dashboard for administrators and security personnel, which provides real-time parking lot information and features for managing alerts, reviewing video footage, and taking appropriate actions against potential theft incidents.